Commercial egg laying hens

 Commercial laying hens are moved to laying farms just before they start laying eggs, at around 16 weeks old.
-They’re typically kept until 72 weeks old, when egg production and quality declines.
+They're typically kept until 72 weeks old, when egg production and quality declines.
+Here's more about how egg production works in the UK.

 Commercial laying hens are kept in one of the following types of system.

-In barn systems hens have freedom and space to move around within a building.
+In barn systems, hens have freedom and space to move around within a building.
 Perches are provided for roosting, as well as material to dustbathe and forage in, and nest boxes.
-Some systems are ‘multi-tier’, providing additional levels to use above the ground.
+Some systems are 'multi-tier', providing additional levels to use above the ground.

 Most free-range hens on commercial farms live in buildings like the barn system, but have access to the outside through openings called 'popholes'.
 EU laws require that free-range hens must always have access to an outside area with adequate vegetation during the daytime.